**New dates: 16, 17, 20 and 23 November 2020**

 Who are the course tutors?

-As a network organisation bringing together the health and care sector with industry and academia, the West of England AHSN is brilliant at helping innovators navigate their way through the complexity of the NHS.
+As a network organisation bringing together the health and care sector with industry and academia, the West of England AHSN specialises in helping innovators navigate their way through the complexity of the NHS.

 SETsquared has extensive experience in delivering training in entrepreneurship and small business incubation.